haxrob/wedgeberry/README.md

 - Mitmproxy as transparent proxy
 - Routing all outbound traffic via Wireguard VPN tunnel
 - Forward TCP ports (and DNS) via the Tor network
-- Forward TCP ports to external interception proxy (BurpSuite)
+- Forward TCP ports to external intproxy (BurpSuite)

 `wedge-config.sh` will handle all the required package installs, `iptables` rules, `ip route` rules and systemd services for persistance (including mitmproxy).